 Please read the FAQs below for answers to internship-related questions you may have.
 If you still have questions, please contact us at firstname.lastname@example.org or use the chat function below to speak to an IE3 Global staff member or student ambassador.

-With an IE3 Global internship, you will earn academic credit from University of Washington while gaining professional experience abroad.
+With an IE3 Global internship, you will earn academic credit from your university while gaining professional experience abroad.
 Internships are available in a variety of private sector companies, nonprofit organizations, and educational institutions around the world.

-The IE3 Global internship program fee of $3,450 is paid in lieu of UW tuition and includes the following:
+The IE3 Global internship program fee of $3,450 is paid in lieu of your university's tuition and includes the following:

 Your Campus Advisor will be able to describe any additional campus fees you can anticipate.
 Visit specific internship site descriptions for specifics on associated costs.